ishita-takkar/Sugar-in-Recipes-BoostingRatings/README.md

 ## Assessment of Missingness

+This dataset merges recipe details with user interactions into a unified table.
+Missing values in key fields (rating, calories, sugar) are removed and duplicate records eliminated.
+A new feature, "sugar proportion" (sugar/calories), is computed to analyze how sugar content influences recipe ratings.

 |   rating |   calories |   sugar |   prop_sugar |
 |---------:|-----------:|--------:|-------------:|
 |        5 |       95.3 |      50 |     0.524659 |